josephMG/josephMG.github.io/hexo/source/_posts/Blockchain-fullstack-structure-Part-4-Next-js.md

 ### Conclusion

 Eventually, the last article is finished.
 The whole blockchain infrastructure project might contains many insufficient and untested codes, but I think I can modify in the future.
-Moreover, through this infrastruture project, I start using **Golang**, learn how to use **Gin**, and make sence of interacting with smart contract from backend and frontend.
+Moreover, through this infrastructure project, I start using **Golang**, learn how to use **Gin**, and make sense of interacting with smart contract from backend and frontend.
 If you have any improvement in codes, please feel free send PR to me.
 And, if you need a blockchain developer, I'm glad to help you too.